kwaclaw/KdSoft.EtwListener/EtwEvents.AgentManager/ReadMe.md

     "Endpoints": {
       "Https": {
         "Url": "https://0.0.0.0:5099",
-        WE CAN SPECIFY A CERTIFICATE FILE
+        WE CAN SPECIFY A CERTIFICATE FILE (must be used for Docker) "Certificate": {
-        "Certificate": {
           "Path": "D:\\PlayPen\\EtwListener\\localhost.p12",
           "Password": "XXXXXXXXXXXXX"
         }
-        OR WE CAN USE THE LOCAL CERTIFICATE STORAGE
+        OR WE CAN USE THE LOCAL CERTIFICATE STORAGE (Windows only)
         // will select the matching certificate with the latest expiry date "Certificate": {
           "Subject": "localhost", // matches any Subject containing that string